 Rubenstein Doctoral Assistantship Overview

-This funding opportunity provided by the Rubenstein Graduate Program will support 1 to 2 new PhD students each year with 3 full years of assistantship funding to increase the number of highly qualified doctoral students who will bring unique perspectives, experience, and skills to the PhD in Natural Resources program.
-Please see the attachment for further details on the qualifications, funding, and application process
+This funding opportunity provided by the Rubenstein Graduate Program will support at least 3 new PhD students each year with 3 full years of assistantship funding to increase the number of highly qualified doctoral students who will bring unique perspectives, experience, and skills to the PhD in Natural Resources program.
+Please see the Overview attachment (linked above) for further details on the qualifications, funding, and application process.

 The University of Vermont is committed to inclusive excellence and its admissions practices reflect that university-wide commitment.
 Using a nuanced, holistic, and multi-faceted admissions process, we seek to build a campus community with myriad talents, experiences, goals, backgrounds, perspectives, and interests.
 Applicants are strongly encouraged to share their unique lived experience with us as part of the application process.